nathanlong/rules/content/games/mia.md

 maxplayers: 12
 time: 20
 equipment: 2 six-sided dice, a cup or way to conceal the dice roll, a way to keep track of lives (coins, pen and paper, etc)
+designer: Uncredited.
+Thought to have originated in 600AD with the Vikings.
 date: 2023-02-13
 tags:
   - Dice